 Getting around Japan is extremely easy, and you should try to plan out your trip in as much detail as possible.
 Depending on how you fly in and out of Japan, as well as what you plan on doing there, and on top of where you’re staying your modes of transportation could be very different from everyone else.
-The best advice I can give here is to use Google Maps and plan your routes accordingly.
-It will not only spit out train/bus schedules, it will also tell you the price of getting from point A to B. This is an extremely useful tool and it’s why I recommend renting yourself a mobile hotspot later in this guide.
+The best advice I can give here is to use Google Maps or Hyperdia and plan your routes accordingly.
+They will not only spit out train/bus schedules, but will also tell you the price of getting from point A to B. There are extremely useful tools and it’s why I recommend renting yourself a mobile hotspot later in this guide.

 - Getting to and from the Airport

 - Take the local trains/subways/monorails into the city.
 They are the most economical ways to get to and from the airport.

 Who could forget?
 You’re going to have to eat while you’re over there, and planning on how you’ll want to eat is important.
 If you want you can spend as little as $10 a day to as much as $40.
 The following are general guidelines for how much each meal will cost you:

 - Breakfast: 500 Yen – 1000 Yen